Get insider access

 Skullcandy Dime True Wireless

 The JLab Audio GO Air POP True Wireless are better for most purposes than the Skullcandy Dime True Wireless.
 The JLab have a much more comfortable fit, a better overall mic performance, and a significantly better battery performance.
 They also have a somewhat better noise isolation performance and sound customization features, unlike the Skullcandy.
-On the other hand, the Skullcandy have a more neutral sound profile that some may prefer.
+On the other hand, the Skullcandy have a more balanced sound profile that some may prefer.

 Skullcandy Jib True Wireless

 The JLab Audio GO Air POP True Wireless are better for most purposes than the Skullcandy Jib True Wireless.
-The JLab have a more neutral sound profile, which some may prefer, a better microphone performance, and a longer continuous battery life.
+The JLab have a flatter sound profile, which some may prefer, a better microphone performance, and a longer continuous battery life.
 They also have a much more stable fit and a few built-in EQ presets.
 On the other hand, the Skullcandy have a significantly better passive noise isolation performance.

 JLab Audio JBuds Air ANC Truly Wireless

-The JLab Audio GO Air POP True Wireless and JLab Audio JBuds Air ANC Truly Wireless are quite similar, but the JBuds are a bit better.
+The JLab Audio GO Air POP True Wireless and the JLab Audio JBuds Air ANC Truly Wireless are quite similar, but the JBuds are a bit better.
 The JBuds have much lower Βluetooth latency and have an ANC feature, although it only offers a slight improvement over their passive isolation capabilities.
 Also, they're rated IP55 for dust and water resistance, while the GO are only rated IPX4 for water resistance. Ηowever, the GO have a somewhat longer continuous battery life and a better mic recording quality.

 Skullcandy Sesh Truly Wireless

 The JLab Audio GO Air POP True Wireless are better for most purposes than the Skullcandy Sesh Truly Wireless.
-The JLab have a much longer continuous battery life and a better overall mic performance, and come with basic sound customization features. Ηowever, some listeners may prefer the Skullcandy's more bass-heavy sound profile, which brings a lot of extra punch and boom to your audio.
+The JLab have a much longer continuous battery life and a better overall mic performance.
+They also come with basic sound customization features. Ηowever, some listeners may prefer the Skullcandy's more bass-heavy sound profile, which brings a lot of extra punch and boom to your audio.
 They're also rated IP55 for dust and water resistance, while the JLab are rated IPX4 for water resistance only.

 JBL Tune 125TWS Truly Wireless